© 2025 AIxDesign

 We have hosted sessions at Ars Electronica, Beta Festival, Academie Minerva, Noorderlicht, and many more.

-Use the playbook and workshop materials to host your own session or invite us to facilitate one!
+Use the playbook and workshop materials to host your own session or hit us up at hello@aixdesign.co to book a workshop!